ildarcheg/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 Features, activity, subjectTrain, xTrain, yTrain, subjectTest, xTest, yTest - contain the data from the data set and will be used for analysis.

-### STEP 1 Merges the training and the test sets to create one data set.
+### STEP 1
+Merges the training and the test sets to create one data set.
 Combine the data from step 0 to one data frame named df.

-### STEP 2 Extracts only the measurements on the mean and standard deviation for each measurement and keeps result in ???tidyData???
+### STEP 2
+Extracts only the measurements on the mean and standard deviation for each measurement and keeps result in 'tidyData'

-### STEP 3 Uses descriptive activity names to name the activities in the data set ???tidyData???.
-Sets ???activityId??? as a factor.
+### STEP 3
+Uses descriptive activity names to name the activities in the data set 'tidyData'.
+Sets 'activityId' as a factor.

-### STEP 4 Appropriately labels the data set with descriptive variable names in ???tidyData???
+### STEP 4
+Appropriately labels the data set with descriptive variable names in ???tidyData???
-For example ???^t??? to ???time???, ???Gyro??? to ???Gyroscope???.
+For example '^t' to 'time', 'Gyro' to 'Gyroscope'.

-### STEP 5 From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject, keeps in ???tidyDataFinal??? and saved in ???./tidyData.txt???
+### STEP 5 From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject, keeps in 'tidyDataFinal' and saved in './tidyData.txt'